masashi-hatano/masashi-hatano.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently pursuing my first year as a PhD candidate at [Keio University](http://www.hvrl.ics.keio.ac.jp/) under the guidance of [Prof. Hideo Saito](https://scholar.google.co.jp/citations?user=JU9x-bcAAAAJ&hl=en&oi=ao).
-My research is primarily focused on the analysis and comprehension of human behavior and environmental interactions within egocentric perspectives.
-This field intrigues me due to its vast potential applications, ranging from the development of wearable technology like smart glasses to the advancement of assistive robotic systems.
-My academic journey is driven by a deep-seated passion for exploring and innovating within this domain.
+I am a PhD student at [Keio University](http://www.hvrl.ics.keio.ac.jp/) under the guidance of [Prof. Hideo Saito](https://scholar.google.co.jp/citations?user=JU9x-bcAAAAJ&hl=en&oi=ao).
+Starting from this May, I will be visiting the [University of Bristol](https://uob-mavi.github.io/people/) as a visiting PhD student and working with [Prof. Dima Damen](https://dimadamen.github.io/).

+My research interests span the broad area of machine learning, computer vision, egocentric vision, multimodal learning, future forecasting, and action recognition.

+In 2023, I obtained a Master's degree in computer science from [Keio University](https://www.keio.ac.jp/en/), Japan, and an engineering degree from [CentraleSupélec](https://www.centralesupelec.fr/en), France, in 2023 as part of a double degree program.